 All children, including infants, must have their own passport or Trusted Traveler Program document for U.S. entry.
 Carry documents for traveling with minor children.

 - If you are escorting a minor child without the parents, have a letter from both parents indicating that you have permission to travel with the minor.

 - If the child is accompanied by only one parent, the parent should have a note from the child's other parent.
 For example, "I acknowledge that my wife/ husband is traveling out of the country with my son/ daughter.
 He/She/ has my permission to do so."

 - If a single parent has sole custody, a copy of the court custody document can replace a letter from the other parent.

 If bringing a dog, have a health certificate and proof of rabies vaccinations from a veterinarian in your country of residence.
 Prior to your trip, check with your airline for its rules on transporting animals – many airlines require a health certificate.

-Find out what is prohibited or restricted before you pack for your return trip.
-Products that would injure community health, public safety and domestic plant and animal life are restricted from entering the United States and are subject to seizure by the U.S. Customs and Border Protection Agency .
+Find out what is prohibited or restricted before you pack for your trip.
+Products that would harm community health, public safety and domestic plant and animal life are restricted from entering the United States and are subject to seizure by the U.S. Customs and Border Protection Agency .